DataDog/hiring-engineers/answers.md

     ![datadog-agent folder](/assets/metrics/datadog-agent.png)
   - I run sudo vim datadog.yaml to get into the yaml file, and scroll down until I see the tags section:
     ![tags section](/assets/metrics/tags_section.png)
-  - This link: says the first method below is valid for tags
+  - This link: https://docs.datadoghq.com/getting_started/tagging/assigning_tags/#assigning-tags-using-the-configuration-files says the first method below is valid for tags
     ![ways to put in tags](/assets/metrics/ways_to_put_tags_in.png)
     so I press I to edit text, and enter in this info:
     ![new tags](/assets/metrics/add_tags.png)
-    Then press :wq to save and ESC out of vim.
+    Then press ESC and :wq to save and get out of vim.
   - I don't see the tags showing up in my host map, so I google around and read here: https://docs.datadoghq.com/agent/basic_agent_usage/windows/#starting-and-stopping-the-agent that 'Any time you modify a Datadog integration you’ll need to restart the Datadog Agent service
-  - this page: https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/#commands says the restart command is: sudo service datadog-agent restart
+  - This page: https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/#commands says the restart command is: sudo service datadog-agent restart
   - So I try it in terminal:
     ![restart agent](/assets/metrics/restart_agent.png)
   - And when I refresh my host map, the tags are there!